 Arch management believes this new drug has the potential to be a major break through in the treatment of P. aeruginosa respiratory infections.
-During the upcoming year, Arch is intending to move forward with a human trial to test the safety and efficacy of the new drug against P. aeruginosa respiratory infections in cystic fibrosis patients.
+During the upcoming year, Arch is intending to move forward with preparing human trials to test the safety and efficacy of the new drug against P. aeruginosa respiratory infections in cystic fibrosis patients.